my-little-dev-blog/site/posts/how-to-enable-anyone-to-use-what-you-built-in-R-from-ChatGPT.md

 Now, under Actions, click the Create new action button.

 First, we will enter our Schema.
 I used ChatGPT to create this.
 I provided it with my two plumber files and copy / pasted the "Forwarding" line from the ngrok Session Status, and then I asked it to create an Open API schema for the API for which I just shared the info with it.
 It took a few back-and-forths of copy / pasting what it gave me into the Schema box, seeing what error that produced, and then copy / pasting that error back into Chat to get the next iteration.
 But it ultimately landed on this -- a version that doesn't produce any errors and appears reasonable enough.
+Again, be sure to hover over this box with your cursor and scroll to the right to get everything.

 ```json
 {